OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/grouping_components/parallel_group.rst

     :noindex:

-In general you should avoid mixing *min_procs/max_procs* with *proc_weights*, but if you do use them both, OpenMDAO will attempt to perform the allocation as directed.
+If you use both *min_procs/max_procs* and *proc_weights*, it can become less obvious what the resulting process allocation will be, so you may want to stick to just using one or the other.
 The algorithm used for the allocation starts, assuming that the number of processes is greater or equal to the number of subsystems, by assigning the *min_procs* for each subsystem.
 It then adds any remaining processes to subsystems based on their weights, being careful not to exceed their specified *max_procs*, if any.

 If the  number of processes is less than the number of subsystems then each subsystem, one at a time starting with the one with the highest *proc_weight*, is allocated to the least